 Invented in 1995, ATX is Intel’s baby and it stands for Advanced Technology extended.
 In a nutshell, ATX is a technical specification for motherboard sizes, where the mounting points should be placed, amount of power, and connector interfaces.
 It is the de-facto industry standard, and computer cases are pretty much built around this specification.

 Measuring 305 x 244 mm (about 12″ x 9.6″), this is the “standard size” for most computer motherboards in the market.
 Also commonly known as “full ATX”.
 Fits into a super tower, full tower, and mid-tower casings.

 A joke among some techies as EAT-X… But this is a slightly larger version of the standard ATX, measuring at 305 x 330 mm (about 12″ X 13″).
 These motherboards offer more expansion slots for upgrades, and will only fit into the larger cases – Super tower and full tower.

 This is a smaller version of the standard ATX measuring 244 x 244 mm (9.6″ x 9.6″), the faceplate for the micro ATX will line up exactly with the standard ATX – It fits comfortably into super towers, full towers, mid-towers, mini-towers, and slimline casings.

-Measuring at 284 x 208 mm (11.2″ x 8.2″), the mini ATX is a slightly longer version of the micro ATX.
-It fits comfortably into the large supertower, full tower, mid-tower casings.
+Measuring 284 x 208 mm (11.2″ x 8.2″), the mini ATX is a slightly longer version of the micro ATX.
+It fits comfortably into the large supertower, full tower, and mid-tower casings.
 But you will have to be a little more careful and check if smaller mini-tower, slimline casings will fit one of these.

-The flex ATX is derived from the micro ATX measuring at 229 x 191 mm (9” x 7.5”), and it should fit right into any tower casing – Super tower, full tower, mid-tower, mini-tower, and slimline.
+The flex ATX is derived from the micro ATX measuring 229 x 191 mm (9” x 7.5”), and it should fit right into any tower casing – Super tower, full tower, mid-tower, mini-tower, and slimline.

 WHAT IS ITX?